-Boreholes: The total of 8 boreholes will be drilled using diamond drilling and reverse circulation methods and the area of disturbance will be 10m x 10m for each borehole site.
-Drilling program will be put into practice where the grid spacing will be set to 100m x 100m with an average depth of 50 m.
-This phase of drilling is anticipated to last for 10 months (months 8 -17).
-Boreholes will be drilled on portion 9 and 15 of Doornfontein far.
-No.12.
+1. Boreholes: The total of 7 boreholes will be drilled using reverse or percussion circulation methods and the area of disturbance will be 10mx10m for each borehole site.
+Drilling program will be put into practice where the grid spacing will be set to 400m x 400m with an average depth of 50 m.
+This phase of drilling is anticipated to last for 6 months (months 8-13).
 To achieve this, the drill rod of the percussion drill will be replaced by a drill stem of concentric pipes which allow the compressed air or water to be forced down an inner pipe, exiting near the centre of the drill bit, flushing the drill cuttings up the side of the bit assembly and into slots in the drill stem above the bit.

-Furthermore; the cuttings are then forced up the space between the inner drill rod and the outer drill pipe.
+The cuttings are then forced up the space between the inner drill rod and the outer drill pipe.
 At the surface the rapidly moving rock cuttings and drill fluid are passed through a cyclone, which vents most of the compressed air and drops the drill cuttings through a splitter, which collects a present fraction of the cuttings as a sample for assay.
-The collar position of all boreholes will be surveyed.
-During this drilling programme samples are collected every meter and logging will be done by a qualified geologist who will record the lithology.
-Apart from ore resources calculations the drilling information will be used to construct ore thickness, overburden thickness and basement elevation contour plans.
 Concurrent rehabilitation will be implemented throughout the prospecting operation, meaning that each borehole will be rehabilitated before moving to the next area to be drilled.

-Pitting /trenching method:
+2. Pitting /trenching method

-Trenches: four trenches will be excavated using excavator to the dimension of 5m X 5m X 5m.
-Trenches to be excavated will disturb a total area of to be 100m2, or 0.01 ha.
-Trenching will be conducted during 48-60 months.
-Three trenches will be excavated on portion 9 and the forth trench will be excavated in portion 15 of the farm.
+Trenches: four trenches will be excavated using excavator to the dimension of 30mx15mx20m.
+The total volume of 2250m3 of ore will be extracted and 6750 m3 of overburden waste will be generated from on each trench.
+Trenches to be excavated will disturb a total area of to be $1800m^2$ , or 0.18 ha.Trenching will be conducted during 19-22 months.
 Gravel will be excavated using excavator and the gravel material will be transported to the processing plant for diamond recovery.
 When the excavation is fully mined overburden will be deposited back to the trenches following their sequence.
 Puddles from the slimes dam will be spread then stored topsoil will be also spread on top of rehabilitated area in order to promote vegetation growth or plant succession.
 One trench will be opened at a time and rehabilitated before moving to the next area to be excavated in order to reduce environmental disturbances and also risk to human and wild life.